iron76/bnt_time_varying/experiments/humanFixedBase/README.md

 The execution sequence is as follows :

 1. synchroniseCaptureData
-2. computeLinkSensorFrames
-3. organiseSensorData
+2. organiseSensorData
+3. computeSubjectSpecificURDFParams (createUrdfModelFromSubjectParams: step to be computed only for the first time)
-4. main.m
+4. loadModelFromURDF

-If step 1 above is executed, main will take care of step 2 & 3 if it is not already existing.
-Note that any changes to sensorFrameExtraction or imuVICON_synchornise necessiates that you follow this execution sequence again.
+5. computeLinkSensorFrame
+6. organiseBERDYCompatibleSensorData
+7. main

-The output of 1,2,and 3 produces a .mat file in the subfolder dalled intermediateDataFiles
+The output of 1,2,5,6,7, produces a .mat file in the subfolder called intermediateDataFiles)

 Tests
 -------------------